Why Online Home Value Estimates Miss the Mark

 If you base your offer on an online number, you can easily:

-- create appraisal risk (if the deal doesn’t match credible comps)
+• create appraisal risk if the deal does not match credible comps

 Mistake #2: Assuming an estimate means the home will appraise

-Lender appraisals follow a specific methodology and are constrained by verified comparable sales and adjustments.
-AVMs don’t have to justify their adjustments the same way.
+A home appraisal versus estimate is not the same thing.
+Lender appraisals follow a specific process and rely on verified comparable sales and adjustments.
+AVMs do not have to justify their adjustments the same way.

 Mistake #3: Ignoring repair and replacement costs

-A buyer’s true “cost” isn’t just the purchase price.
+A buyer’s true cost is not just the purchase price.

-Two homes at the same price can be wildly different purchases if one needs a roof, HVAC, sewer work, or major electrical updates in the next 12–24 months.
+Two homes at the same price can be very different purchases if one needs a roof, HVAC, sewer work, or major electrical updates in the next 12 to 24 months.

 How to use online estimates the right way

 Used correctly, online tools are fine.
-Just treat them like a weather forecast: helpful, not binding.
+Treat them like a weather forecast: helpful, not binding.

 Use them to spot outliers, not to pin down value

-If the estimate is dramatically higher or lower than list price, that’s a cue to dig deeper.
-It’s not a cue to assume the list price is “wrong.”
+If the estimate is much higher or lower than list price, that is a cue to dig deeper.
+It is not proof the list price is wrong.

 Most sites show nearby recent sales.
-Don’t just glance at the sold prices—click into photos and details.
+Do not just glance at the sold prices.
+Click into the photos and details.

-- Does it have the same parking/garage setup?
+• Does it have the same parking or garage setup?

 Track price reductions and time on market

-If similar homes are sitting and taking reductions, your negotiating leverage is different than if everything is selling in 48 hours.
+If similar homes are sitting and taking reductions, your negotiating leverage changes.
+If everything is selling in 48 hours, your offer strategy changes too.

 That context matters more than a single algorithmic number.